asimihsan/computersecuritytips_info/content/posts/two-factor-authentication/index.md

 ### Examples of how to use 2FA

-Search online for how to enable 2FA and you will usually find easy to follow instructions.
+When you search online for how to enable 2FA, you will usually find easy-to-follow instructions.
 For example:

 - for Gmail, search for ["gmail enable two factor